How to Bypass Cloudflare in 2024: The 9 Best Methods

 This might leave you with even more questions than you started with.
 Where do these requests come from?
 What does the data in the payloads represent?
 What's the purpose of the base64 response bodies?

-Well, there's no better place to search for answers than the "initial challenge" script.
-We've avoided looking at Cloudflare's code in-depth up until now, but now we're left with no other choice.
+There's no better place to search for answers than the "initial challenge" script.
 Be warned, this is no walk in the park!
 If you're ready for the challenge, stick with us.
 We'll start with some dynamic analysis.

 Cloudflare's scripts are heavily obfuscated.
-It would be a nightmare to dive right into trying to read the script as-is with little knowledge of its functionality.
+It would be a nightmare to read the script as-is without any knowledge of its functionality.

 Setting an xtr breakpoint